rubyworks/assay-minitest/README.md

 ## DESCRIPTION

-Assay MiniTest is a compatability layer for using MiniTest's test or spec assertion notations with the {Assay}[http://rubyworks.github.com/assay] assertions framework.
+Assay MiniTest is a compatability layer, built on top of [Assay]([http://rubyworks.github.com/assay), that makes it possible for developers to use MiniTest compatible assertions with any BRASS-compliant test framework.

-Assay MiniTest defines a set of MiniTest-compatible assertion methods which depend on Assay's assertion classes.
 This allows developers to change test frameworks without having to change a slew of previously defined assertions calls.

+Assay MiniTest works by defining MiniTest-compatible assertion methods which in turn call on Assay's assertion classes.
 Assay defines assertions in the same way that Ruby defines exceptions.
 An assertion is nothing more that an extended Exception class.
 Assay provides a complete set of these assertion classes for all common assertion needs.
-See {Assay}[http://rubyworks.github.com/assay] project for more information on this foundational library.
+See [Assay](http://rubyworks.github.com/assay) project for more information on this foundational library.

 ## SYNOPSIS

-Simply require the `assay/minitest` script, and include the `Assay::Matchers` mixin module into your tests wherever your test framework requires it (which may be as simple as the toplevel namespace).
+Simply require the `assay/minitest` script, and include the `Assay::MiniTest::Assertions` or `Assay::Assertions` mixin module into your tests wherever your test framework requires it (which  may be as simple as the toplevel namespace).

     require 'assay/minitest'